So, you’re thinking about upgrading your RV experience with a portable generator? Good for you!

 RV generators are one of the most sought out of our lot, and for a good reason.
 Many campsites still don’t have an electric outlet per each parking spot.

 Or maybe you want to avoid them altogether and go wild!
-You still need some juice to power your equipment, otherwise you might as well leave the RV home and bring a tent instead.
+Even if you are into the boondocking lifetstyle, you still need some juice to power your equipment, otherwise you might as well leave the RV home and bring a tent instead.

 However, not all generators are great for this purpose.
 In fact, most aren’t from the get-go!
 That is why so-called RV-ready generators exist in the first place.